 —Anahita Ghabaian and Newsha Tavakolian

-Editors’ note: ”Iran, année 38” will be shown at l’eglise Sainte-Anne at this year’s Rencontres d’Arles.
-It is being published as a book by Éditions Textuel/ARTE Éditions and will be released in early July at the festival.
+Editors’ note: ”Iran, année 38” was shown at l’eglise Sainte-Anne at this year’s Rencontres d’Arles.
+It was also published as a book by Éditions Textuel/ARTE Éditions.